 All Obedience titles are shown after the dog’s name and in fact become part of the registered name of the dog.
 If the dog achieves the title of – obedience champion - this title is shown before the name as O Ch.

-If you want to know more about the serious side of obedience trialling, you should purchase a copy of the obedience rule book, available from DOGS NSW or on the ANKC website.
+If you want to know more about the serious side of obedience trialling, you should purchase a copy of the obedience rule book, available from DOGS NSW or download it from the ANKC website.

 At the entry level of Novice, dogs negotiate a course having between 10 and 15 signs (not including the start and finish) and work on lead during the test.
 There is a total of 57 signs available to be placed on a Rally course gradually increasing in complexity as the level of Rally becomes higher.
 The higher levels of Rally, Advanced, Excellent and Master use up to 24 signs including many of the more complex ones and the dog is required to navigate the course with the handler off lead.
 Encouragement by the use of word rewards and hand signals are permitted, but not touching the dog in any way.